briansmiley/RicochetRobots/README.md

 ## **Instructions**

+- Reach the target shape with the matching color robot in as few moves as possible (the rainbow shape can be reached by any color)

+- For multiplayer, players find solutions in their heads without moving robots on screen.
+Once a player finds a solution path, they announce the number of moves it contains and start the timer.
+For up to one minute, other players can propose faster solutions.
+Once time is up, demonstrate the fastest valid solution on screen and collect the point for the appropriate player

+### Controls

 - Click to select a robot

 - `w` `a` `s` `d` or `↑` `←` `↓` `→` to move

 - Robots move until they hit a wall or another robot

-- Goal is to make the matching color robot reach the target shape in as few moves as possible (rainbow shape can be reached by any color).

-- For multiplayer, players find solutions in their heads without moving robots on screen.
-Once a player claims a solution move count, start the minute timer, during which other players can propose faster solutions.
-Once time is up, demonstrate the fastest valid solution on screen and collect the point for the appropriate player

-- `r` resets the current solution attempt
+- `r` resets the current solution attempt, moving robots back to their marked starting positions for the current turn

 - Clicking center shape resets the turn and selects a new token (e.g. if the current target is trivial or too challenging to reach)